scribeocr/alch.io-docs/tables-walkthrough.md

 ### Step 1: Upload Document, Create Text Layer
 Start by uploading your document.
 Documents may either be (1) a single PDF file or (2) a series of PNG or JPEG images containing scanned pages.

-If the document uploaded is a series of images or an image-native PDF, you will be prompted to run OCR to recognize text.
+If the document uploaded is a series of images or an image-native PDF, you will be prompted to click `Recognize Text` to run OCR and recognize text.
 This step is optional when uploading an image-native PDF document that already contains PDF data, and is skipped entirely for text-native PDF documents.

 ![recognize_prompt_1.png]({{ site.baseurl }}/img/recognize_prompt_1.png)